Shareholders' Agreement Solicitors

-A shareholders’ agreement is exactly what it says on the tin – an agreement between the people who own the shares of a company.
+A shareholders’ agreement is exactly what it says on the tin.
+It’s an agreement between the people who own the shares of a company.

-Once in place, the agreement governs the relationship between the business owners, including how they manage the business and how shares in the company may be bought or sold.
+Once in place, the agreement governs the relationship between the business owners.
+It includes how they manage the business and how shares in the company may be bought or sold.

 A shareholders’ agreement is separate from your company’s articles of association and usually does not need to be filed and made public with Companies House.